microsoft/fastseq/README.md

 - All the following benchmarking experiments run on NVIDIA-V100-16GB with [the docker](docker/Dockerfile).
 Fastest speed recorded for each model.
 - fs stands for [Fairseq](https://github.com/pytorch/fairseq) version, hf stands for [Huggingface Transformers](https://github.com/huggingface/transformers) version.
 - For more detail on parameter settings, click corresponding model link.
-- FastSeq optimizations are automatically applied to all generation/sequence models in Fairseq & Huggingface Transformers.
+- Optimizations are automatically applied to all generation/sequence models in Fairseq & Huggingface Transformers.
 Above only lists a subset of them.

+## How it works?
+Our optimizations include improve beam search efficiency, reduce memory footprint, speedup calculation for key operations etc. To seaminglessly connect with community, we applied our works to existing models from Fairseq and Huggingface Transformers.

 ## Installation